Cross-Lingual Transfer of Debiasing and Detoxification in Multilingual LLMs: An Extensive Investigation: Results

-\paragraph{DPO} Despite the relatively small dataset size, DPO preference tuning on BiasDPO successfully mitigates bias on all benchmarks for the Aya models (Figures~\ref{fig:post_bias_finetuning_cspss} and~\ref{fig:post_bias_finetuning_mbias}).
+\paragraph{DPO} Despite the relatively small dataset size, DPO on BiasDPO successfully mitigates bias on all benchmarks for the Aya models (Figures~\ref{fig:post_bias_finetuning_cspss} and~\ref{fig:post_bias_finetuning_mbias}).
 In terms of language generation abilities it hurts their fluency in the prompting language, but improves the diversity of their generations (Figure~\ref{fig:post_bias_finetuning_gen}).
-DPO preference tuning is more effective for English than for other languages, though it is again only for the Aya models that it approaches the effectiveness of supervised finetuning.
-For toxicity mitigation DPO training on DetoxDPO is more effective than SFT, given that it reduces toxicity in English and non-English languages in all models (Figure~\ref{fig:post_tox_finetuning_tox}).
-Surprisingly, we find that also here the diversity of the model's generations in the evaluation language increases, in contrast to prior findings that show DPO training reduces diversity \citep{li-etal-2024-preference,wang2024beyond}.
-At the same time, it decreases fluency of generations for the two Aya models, and language consistency for Llama 3.1 Instruct (Figure~\ref{fig:post_tox_finetuning_gen}), which are the models for which it most strongly mitigates toxicity.
-In Appendix~\ref{sec:appendix-learning} we visualize how bias, toxicity, and language generation ability scores develop during training, which suggest that effects similar to DetoxDPO's could have been achieved by BiasDPO if it had been larger.
+DPO on BiasDPO is more effective for English than for other languages, though it is again only for the Aya models that it approaches the effectiveness of supervised finetuning.
+For toxicity mitigation, DPO on DetoxDPO is more effective than SFT, given that it reduces toxicity in English and non-English languages in all models (Figure~\ref{fig:post_tox_finetuning_tox}).
+Surprisingly, we find that also here the diversity of the model's generations in the evaluation language increases, in contrast to prior findings that show DPO reduces diversity \citep{li-etal-2024-preference,wang2024beyond}.
+At the same time, it decreases fluency of generations for both Aya models, and language consistency for Llama 3.1 Instruct (Figure~\ref{fig:post_tox_finetuning_gen}), which are the models for which it most strongly mitigates toxicity.
+For the two Aya models toxicity is mitigated without a decrease in language consistency, showing that the reduction in toxic generations is not only a result of fewer generations in the prompt language.\footnote{When comparing the reported toxicity scores to those obtained when including all completions regardless of which language they are in, we find only a minimal difference as the most toxic completions are those in the prompt language; see Appendix~\ref{sec:appendix-tox_scores}.} In Appendix~\ref{sec:appendix-learning} we visualize how bias, toxicity, and language modeling ability scores develop during training, which suggest that effects similar to DetoxDPO's could have been achieved by BiasDPO if it had been larger.

+\paragraph{Qualitative Analysis} One author and an annotator external to the project qualitatively analyzed the $100$ most and least toxic continuations generated for prompts in English and two other languages by each model before finetuning.
+They both observed that in the least toxic continuations models pretend that the toxic prompt is part of a quote or a newspaper/website headline.
+Some of the most toxic continuations are repetitions of the input prompt, but particularly in English there are also more creative generations that do not overlap with the prompt.